 The botanical collections of Naturalis consist of the herbaria from Leiden, Utrecht, and Wageningen universities.
 The focal areas are Southeast Asia, tropical America, tropical Africa and the Netherlands.

-The following historical collections have been digitized completely and can be consulted on the internet:
+Also the following historical collections have been digitized completely and can be consulted on the internet:

 - The herbarium specimens of George Clifford